halomademeapc/node-zwave-js/docs/getting-started/migrating-to-v9.md

 ## Converted the `isControllerNode` method on the `ZWaveNode` class to a readonly property

 While there is no hard style guide governing this, we tend to use readonly properties for static things like a node's IDs and methods for (potentially) dynamic things like endpoint counts.
 Since the controller node ID doesn't change during usage, this feels more "correct".

+## Migrated the `<homeid>.json` network cache file to `<homeid>.jsonl`

+Many centuries (or maybe months) ago, the the value and metadata DBs were migrated to append-only `.jsonl` files, which are resistant against data loss during crashes.
+However the main network cache file was still a `.json` file, which could lead to the driver "forgetting" the security status of devices.

+In version 9, the network cache is now also a `.jsonl` file.
+This has several implications:

+1. If you're backing up the network cache files, make sure to backup the `.jsonl` files.
+The network cache is automatically migrated from `.json` to `.jsonl` when the driver starts up, so make sure to still have the `.json` file for the first startup after upgrading.
+2. Support for legacy versions of the `.json` cache file from before `v8.1.0` has been removed.
+When upgrading from older versions, the upgrade must be done in two steps.
+First upgrade to the latest available `8.x` version, then upgrade to v9.